 Redis benchmark

-Redis includes the redis-benchmark utility that simulates running commands done by N clients while at the same time sending M total queries.
-The utility provides a default set of tests, or you can supply a custom set of tests.
+Redis includes the redis-benchmark utility that simulates running commands done by N clients at the same time sending M total queries (it is similar to the Apache's ab utility).
+Below you'll find the full output of a benchmark executed against a Linux box.

 The following options are supported: